 group_cols = "group"

-)You may want to fill missing values with the last known reporting values to ensure consistent time units:
+)Depending on your data and use case, you may want to fill missing values with the last known reported value.

 data_filled <- nowcast_demo %>%